Schäffer affair: Aftermath

 While waiting for Nesselrode's response, the board began drafting business plans for Schäffer, who was then already on his way to the Qing Empire.
 In December 1817 Nesselrode received von Lieven's report from London: according to the ambassador, the disadvantages and risks of a Russian protectorate over Kauai outweighed any possible gains.
-On Nesselrode and Tsar Alexander concurred with von Lieven, consequentially state support to RAC operations in Hawaii was denied.
-The Tsar "did not think it expedient" to establish a protectorate over Kauai, sending orders to the RAC "to refuse the king's request in as friendly a way as possible..."
-Emperor Alexander however sent a medal of the Order of St. Anna to Kaumualii, inscribed to the "Chief of the Sandwich Islands".
+On Nesselrode and Emperor Alexander I concurred with von Lieven, consequentially state support to RAC operations in Hawaii was denied.
+The emperor "did not think it expedient" to establish a protectorate over Kauai, sending orders to the RAC "to refuse the king's request in as friendly a way as possible..."
+However, Emperor Alexander I sent a medal of the Order of St. Anna to Kaumualii, inscribed to the "Chief of the Sandwich Islands".

 The directors, however, petitioned the government for at least an approval of their limited presence in the Hawaii, which was granted in August 1818.
 In the same month Kotzebue returned to Saint Petersburg, bringing bad news of the events that happened more than a year before; the directors received letters from Schäffer himself, the most recent dated April 1818, from Rio de Janeiro.
 In a memorandum to the Minister of the Interior in 1818, Schäffer stressed the importance of controlling the profitable Hawaiian markets.
 The Board of Directors was requested its opinion of pursuing such a project, agreeing that Hawaiian supplies would be of critical use to settlements in Russian America, Okhotsk and on the Kamchatka Peninsula.
 As before, the RAC refused to act on the proposal until authorized by the Imperial government.
-Tsar Alexander approved the company efforts to develop commercial relations with the Kingdom, but again demurred from erecting a Russian protectorate over the Hawaiian islands, finding "the hope of the establishment of the Russians on one of the Sandwich Islands has very little foundation..."
+Emperor Alexander I approved the company efforts to develop commercial relations with the Kingdom, but again demurred from erecting a Russian protectorate over the Hawaiian islands, finding "the hope of the establishment of the Russians on one of the Sandwich Islands has very little foundation..."